 To decide if a program complies with each criterion and to recommend an accreditation action, follow these steps:

 - Identify issues by criterion.
 Remember you may find issues not listed in the Common Issues Associated with Each Criterion section above.

 - Determine the appropriate finding by citing evidence that supports the finding level.

 - Select the key term that applies for the finding.
 Base your decisions on the criteria and evidence, NOT on your opinion.
 Consider the resulting recommended action.
 Is it consistent with the nature of the shortcoming?

-- Justify each concern, weakness, and deficiency in relation to the specific criterion using wording consistent with the definition of the shortcoming. e.g. “may is appropriate for a Concern but not a Weakness.”
+- Justify each concern, weakness, and deficiency in relation to the specific criterion using wording consistent with the definition of the shortcoming -for example, “may” is appropriate for a Concern but not a Weakness.

 - Recommend the accreditation action.
 Prior to the site visit, your Team Chair will ask you where the program stands in overall compliance to ABET Criteria.
 Based on your preliminary review, you will select one of the following potential actions as described in the Accreditation Policy and Procedure Manual, Section I.E.12.
 This preliminary judgment may be revisited after you gather more information during the campus site visit.
 Your available accreditation actions include:

 - Visit Extended (VE)